1904labs/AWS-ElasticSearch-Spring-Boot-Starter-Project/README.md

 Before we dive down into how to use the API, you must understand `4` simple concepts of ES: `Indexing`, `Documents`, `Mapping` and `Fields`.
 If you already have ES knowledge, then go ahead and skip ahead to `The APIs` section.

 ### 1. Indexing
-Think of an index as a `type` of database that ES can quickly search/reference.
+Think of an index as a `table` in a database that ES can quickly search/reference.
 An ES instance allows you to have more than 1 type, and requires you to have at least 1 declared.
 In our movie database example, our index is `movies`.
 One good practice is to use the plural tense as good naming convention.
 You will see why soon.

 ### 2. Document
 What we store and retrieve from an ES instance are `Documents`.
 Think of them as a record on a database (the `index`).
 A document is made up of an `index` that it belongs to, a `mapping type`, and a `body` field.
 More precisely, a document is a `JSON` type of the record, where the index represents its `type` and the `mapping` its data.
 Clear as mud?
 Don't worry, everything will make sense with our movie database example.

-### Mapping
+### 3. Mapping
 This is how ES defines the data with given fields.
 It is the document's `data schema`.
 It tells ES how the data is structured.
 When creating a mapping, it needs an `index`, a `type`, and a `body` which is of JSON form.
 The `type` (as good convention) is the _single_ tense of its index.
 So in this case, it would be `movie`.

-### Fields
+### 4. Fields
 Fields are the individual _data points_ in the `Document`, and are defined by its `Type`.
 For example, the _title_ of a movie would be a field.

 ### Movie Database